 and saying, “The time is fulfilled, and the kingdom of God is at hand; repent and believe in the gospel.”

-We have Jesus in His Sermon on the Mount laying down a series of seemingly impossible-to-follow commands, which serve to focus our attention on our abject inability to live them out, and, therefore, our total dependency on Him to supply a Helper[iii], His Spirit, to enable us to be successful in this new life.
+We have Jesus in His Sermon on the Mount laying down a series of seemingly impossible-to-follow instructions, which serve to focus our attention on our abject inability to live them out, and, therefore, our total dependency on Him to supply a Helper[iii], His Spirit, to enable us to be successful in this new life.

 Don’t Be Angry With People – Mt.
 5:21-22